zalewskimedia/create-frontend/README.md

-# 🦚 create-frontend for Wagtail & Django
+# Frontend setup for Wagtail/Django projects

 A simple starter kit that integrates **Parcel**, **Tailwind CSS**, **Alpine.js**, and **Axios** into your **Wagtail/Django** project — ready to go with just one command.